Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Introduction

-The rest of this article was organized in six sections.
-In Section II, we mainly reviewed the relevant studies on deep learning and how domain adaptation technologies were used in MI-EEG classiﬁcation.
-In Section III, we explained the proposed SDDA framework in detail.
-The experiments and their results were presented and discussed in Section IV.
-In-depth analysis and discussion were presented in Section V. Finally, conclusions were summarized in Section VI.
+The rest of this paper is organized in seven sections.
+In Section \ref{sec2}, we mainly review the relevant studies on deep learning and how domain adaptation technologies are used in MI EEG classiﬁcation.
+In Section \ref{sec3}, we explain the proposed SDDA framework in detail.
+The experiments and their results are presented and discussed in Section\ref{sec4}.
+In-depth analysis and discussion are presented in Section \ref{sec5}.
+Section \ref{sec6} discusses the benefits and limitations of the proposed SDDA framework.
+Finally, conclusions are summarized in Section \ref{sec7}.